kot2202/self-checkout-wpf-mvvm-project/README.md

 ## ⚙ How to run the program locally
 ⚠ Design view may not render if visual studio version is lower than 2019 16.6 and the option `Use the preview Windows Forms designer for .NET Core apps` is disabled.<br /><br />
 ❗ By default bill printing works by printing to .pdf file in PrintOuts folder located in `bin/Debug` or `bin/Release` this may ❗ NOT work if you do not have `Microsoft Print to PDF` Printer installed.
-Edit `Config/Receipt.cs` PrinterName and disable `PrintToFile` or install `Microsoft Print to PDF` if that is the case.
+Edit `Config/Receipt.cs` PrinterName and disable `PrintToFile` or install `Microsoft Print to PDF` if that is the case.<br /><br />
+❗ By default the program uses localhost as the ip for DB and also uses windows authentication.
+Edit connection string in `App.config` if needed.
 1. Clone this repository
 2. Create DB named `Store` and SQL Tables - [(SQL_CreateTable.txt)](SQL_CreateTable.txt)
 <kbd><img src="resources/dbDiagram.png" /></kbd>